 Reminiscence stories workshops and sessions with older people

-Living Voices is currently awaiting further funding, but enquiries for venues seeking future sessions as part of the scheme or businesses interested in being funding partners should get in touch with Lilias at The Scottish Poetry Library
+Living Voices is currently in its third stage but enquiries for venues seeking future sessions as part of the scheme or businesses interested in being funding partners should get in touch with Lilias at The Scottish Poetry Library

 Writing and collaborations with musicians, visual artists and Community arts projects.

 I also love collaborating with education and outreach departments, restaurants, scientists...really I am genuinely excited and inspired by other peoples ideas, for details of some past project and for ideas of how we can work together please get in touch!